fcorbelli/zpaqfranz/README.md

 (nothing)                          // Compile for INTEL Windows -DHWBLAKE3 blake3_windows_gnu.S    // On Win64 enable HW accelerated BLAKE3 (with assembly)
 -DHWSHA1                           // On Win64 enable HW SHA1 (-hw)
--Dunix                             // Compile on "something different from Windows" -DSOLARIS                          // Solaris is similar, but not equal, to BSD Unix -DNOJIT                            // By default zpaqfranz works on Intel CPUs
+-DHWSHA2                           // Enable HW SHA2 (without assembly code to be linked) -Dunix                             // Compile on "something different from Windows" -DSOLARIS                          // Solaris is similar, but not equal, to BSD Unix -DNOJIT                            // By default zpaqfranz works on Intel CPUs